Create career paths and solve your retention problems.

 What is a Career Path?

 A career path is an advancement roadmap in your company.
 It’s a structured timeline with short- and long-term benchmarks.
-It maps the route an employee takes from a lower-level position through successive positions to arrive at their ultimate goal.
+It maps the route an employee takes from a lower-level position through successive occupations to arrive at their ultimate goal.

 Each employee’s plan will be somewhat unique, but it will be achievable in your organization.